phaserjs/phaser-ce/README.md

 ### Bug Fixes

+* Fixed WebGLRenderer#setTexturePriority not clearing the current batch.
 * Fixed incorrect `worldRotation` for some objects (#259).
 * Added some missing TypeScript return values (#255).
 * Fixed typo for TypeScript definition of `IGameConfig.multiTexture` property.